davidcraddockgames/davidcraddockgames.github.io/hugo-site/content/pages/Setup/index.md

 * ClonerAlliance Flint 4KP Plus video capture card with USB-c 3.0L
 * Blackout curtains
 * 27" 1440p TN LCD monitor with Gsync and 144hz refresh (second monitor) (used in portrait mode for schmups)
-* 19" 1080p IPS LCD monitor (third monitor)
 * 40" 1080p IPS LCD Sony wall-mounted TV (fourth monitor)

 ### Gaming PC Software

-* Playnite - this brings all my third party launchers together and collates metadata, preview videos and reviews for games I own.
+* Launchbox - this brings all my third party launchers together and collates metadata, preview videos and reviews for games I own.
 * Various open source emulators - these plug into Playnite and let me play many different console games on my PC.
 * Hue Sync - this allows me to sync my Hue entertainment area lights with the colours on the screen, while playing games.
 * NexusMods and Vortex app - I have a lifetime membership of NexusMods, and this allows me to download, install and configure hundreds of mods for many games such as Cyberpunk 2077 and Skyrim, at high speeds.